fitsumM12/alx-higher_level_programming/0x00-python-hello_world/README.md

 ## Hello Python ):
-This first section of python training hello world, this is python, boom
+This is the first section of python training hello world, this is python, boom